mrichter-git/HoppyChristmas/index.md

 Again, we see what was expected: a peak around December.
 Since this beer is probably only available around Christmas, this result is not surprising.
 Nonetheless, the cause of the popularity surge doesn't matter.
 If the beer is available all year or if it is only available at Christmas, it remains a holiday season beer.
 Therefore the hypothesis of using a beer review density as popularity stands.

 Knowing this, we could do the decomposition for every beer type on the websites RateBeer and BeerAdvocate to find the beers with the highest seasonality.
-For christmas, we looked at the beers that had a high seasonality value in the winter months and we obtained the following beer types:
+For Christmas, we looked at the beers that had a high seasonality coefficient value in the winter months and we obtained the following beers:
 <p align="middle">
  <img src="images/winter_bar.jpg" width=auto/>
 </p>

+The beers found correspond to our expectations with most having a reference to Christmas or to Winter in their titles.
-By looking at the beers that have their seasonality peak in summer, we can also find some summer beer types:
+By looking at the beers that have their seasonality peak in summer, we can also find some summer beers:
 <p align="middle">
  <img src="images/summer_bar.jpg" width=auto/>
 </p>